phillbaker/analytics-js-rails/README.md

 # Analytics.js-Rails

-A self-hosted copy of [Analytics.js](https://github.com/segmentio/analytics.js), a wrapper for web analytics services, for the Ruby on Rails 3.1+ asset pipeline.
+This gem packages a self-hosted copy of [Analytics.js](https://github.com/segmentio/analytics.js), a wrapper for web analytics services, for use with the Ruby on Rails 3.1+ asset pipeline.

-Service A is good at X and Service B is good at Y, unfortunate but true.
-Use one common interface to standardize and modularize analytics setup across services.
+The unfortunate truch: Analytics Service A is good at X, bad at Y, Analytics Service B is good at Y, bad at X and Z. Or maybe Marketing likes Service A, but Engineering needs Service B. Whatever.
+Analytics.js offers one common interface to standardize and modularize analytics setup across services - now easily in rails.

 ## Installation